-Patrick Angus (born 1953 in North Hollywood, California; died 1992 in New York City, US ) studied at the Santa Barbara Art Institute, US.
+Patrick Angus (born 1953 in North Hollywood, California; died 1992 in New York City, United States) studied at the Santa Barbara Art Institute, United States.
 He lived in New York and Los Angeles.
 Galerie Thomas Fuchs represents the estate of Patrick Angus.

 Patrick Angus died in 1992 at the age of 38 from the effects of his Aids disease, without receiving due recognition for his work during his lifetime.
-In recent years, however, his popularity has increased, which is reflected in solo and group exhibitions.
-These include, in particular, the major solo exhibition "Patrick Angus", which was held at Kunstmuseum Stuttgart in 2017.
-But Angus was also rediscovered in his home country.
-In 2019 he was exhibited at the Long Beach Museum of Art in California in a solo show and at the Leslie-Lohmann Museum of Gay and Lesbian Art in New York in the group show "On Our Backs: The Revolutionary Art of Queer Sex Work".
-A monograph on Patrick Angus was published by Hatje Cantz ( 2016 ) and a publication on the exhibition at the Kunstmuseum Stuttgart by Distanz Verlag ( 2017 ).
-Patrick Angus is represented in the collections of the Leslie-Lohmann Museum of Gay and Lesbian Art, the Kunstmuseum Stuttgart and the Schwules Museum Berlin.
+In recent years, however, his works have been rediscovered.
+The solo exhibition in early 2015 at Galerie Thomas Fuchs marks the beginning of Patrick Angus’ rediscovery.
+It was followed by art fair presentations in Karlsruhe, Berlin, and Miami, among others.
+In 2016, a comprehensive monograph was published by Hatje Cantz with the participation of Galerie Thomas Fuchs.
+This was followed in 2017 by a major solo exhibition "Patrick Angus" at the Kunstmuseum Stuttgart, on the occasion of which a publication was released by Distanz Verlag.
+In 2019 the Long Beach Museum of Art in California dedicated a solo exhibition to him.
+The Leslie-Lohmann Museum of Gay and Lesbian Art in New York showed him in the group exhibition "On Our Backs: The Revolutionary Art of Queer Sex Work".
+Patrick Angus is represented in the collections of the Fort Smith Regional Art Museum, Kunstmuseum Stuttgart, Leslie-Lohmann Museum of Gay and Lesbian Art, and Schwules Museum Berlin.